 Description and Appearance

-Amano shrimp has a translucent body covered with reddish brown points of ± 0.3 mm on their sides which may look like a broken line of reddish color.
+Amano shrimp has a translucent body covered with reddish-brown points of ± 0.3 mm on their sides which may look like a broken line of a reddish color.
 Their back has a white stripe that runs from the head to the tail and the eyes are black.